akamsteeg/AtleX.HaveIBeenPwned/readme.md

 // Create the client
 var settings = new HaveIBeenPwnedClientSettings()
 {
     ApiKey = "APIKEY", // Get one from https://haveibeenpwned.com/API/Key.
-Not necessary for only checking pwned passwords ApplicationName = "TheNameOfYourApplication"
+Not necessary for only checking pwned passwords ApplicationName = "TheNameOfYourApplication",
-	TimeOut = TimeSpan.FromSeconds(30); // Use a 30 seconds timeout
 };
 using (var client = new HaveIBeenPwnedClient(settings))
 {
-  // Do something
-}

     // Get all breaches in the system with their details var breaches = await client.GetAllBreachesAsync();

     // Get the breaches for an account.
 This returns a collection of breaches with their
     // name.
 Use the response from GetAllBreachesAsync() to find the corresponding details
     // by name
     var breaches = await client.GetBreachesAsync("test@example.com");

     // Get breaches for an account, excluding unverified breaches var breaches = await client.GetBreachesAsync("test@example.com", BreachMode.ExcludeUnverified);

     // Get pastes for an email address var pastes = await client.GetPastesAsync("test@example.com");

     // Verify whether is password is in Pwned Passwords or not var isPwned = await client.IsPwnedPasswordAsync("1234");
+}
 ```

 # License